 Richard Chen joined the University of Maine School of Law as an associate professor in the fall of 2015.
 He previously served as a Visiting Assistant Professor at Pepperdine University School of Law in Malibu, California.
 He teaches and writes in the fields of civil procedure, corporations, international business law, and remedies.

 Professor Chen began his legal career as a law clerk to the Honorable Raymond C. Fisher of the U.S. Court of Appeals for the Ninth Circuit.
-He then practiced for two years as a litigation associate at Munger, Tolles & Olson LLP in Los Angeles, before returning to the Ninth Circuit to clerk for the Honorable Paul J. Watford during his inaugural term on the court.
+He then practiced for two years at Munger, Tolles & Olson LLP in Los Angeles, specializing in complex business litigation, before returning to the Ninth Circuit to clerk for the Honorable Paul J. Watford during his inaugural term on the court.

 A native of Massachusetts, Professor Chen graduated magna cum laude from Harvard Law School, where he served as an articles editor of the Harvard Law Review.
 Prior to his legal career, he worked at Google in Irvine, California.